Micro-macro kinetic flux-vector splitting schemes for the multidimensional Boltzmann-ES-BGK equation: Introduction

 \subsection{Scope of this work}

-An alternative to the methods described above (i.e., DSMC, direct kinetic methods, and moment-closure methods) is the so-called {\it micro-macro decomposition} approach first developed by Bennoune, Lemou, and Mieussens \cite{Bennoune2008UniformlyAsymptotics}, with additional modifications developed by several authors, including Crestetto, Crouseilles, and Lemou \cite{article:Crestetto2012}, Xiong, Jang, Li and Qiu \cite{XIONG201570}, Gamba, Jin, and Liu \cite{GAMBA2019264}, and Endeve and Hauck \cite{ENDEVE2022111227}.
+One useful tool in solving the Boltzmann equation is to decompose the distribution function into two parts: (1) the equilibrium distribution (i.e., Maxwell-Boltzmann), plus (2) the non-equilibrium portion.
+Coupled evolution equations can be formulated for each portion.
+Liu and Hu \cite{article:LiuHu2004} introduced such an approach and called it a {\bf micro-macro decomposition}.
+Numerical methods based on this micro-macro decomposition idea were developed by Bennoune, Lemou, and Mieussens \cite{Bennoune2008UniformlyAsymptotics}, with additional modifications developed by several authors, including Crestetto, Crouseilles, and Lemou \cite{article:Crestetto2012}, Xiong, Jang, Li, and Qiu \cite{XIONG201570}, Gamba, Jin, and Liu \cite{GAMBA2019264}, and Endeve and Hauck \cite{ENDEVE2022111227}.

 The basic idea is to write the full particle distribution function (PDF) as a sum of its thermodynamic equilibrium (i.e., the macro portion) plus everything else (i.e., the micro portion).
-The micro-macro decomposition approach can be thought of as a kind of direct kinetic method in the sense that ultimately it does solve for the entire distribution on a mesh; however, it also borrows from moment-closure methods in that it directly evolves fluid moments (i.e., macro portion).
-Unlike ``standard'' direct kinetic methods, micro-macro only discretizes the non-equilibrium portion of the PDF on the full phase space mesh, which, in practice, allows for velocity grids that have smaller velocity extents and lower resolutions than in a comparable direct kinetic method.
-The benefit of the micro-macro over moment-closure methods is that one can accurately simulate flows for any Knudsen number, arbitrarily close or far away from thermodynamic equilibrium.
+The micro-macro methods of \cite{Bennoune2008UniformlyAsymptotics,article:Crestetto2012,XIONG201570,GAMBA2019264,ENDEVE2022111227} can be thought of as direct kinetic methods, in that they solve for the entire distribution on a mesh; however, they also borrow from moment-closure methods in that they directly evolve fluid moments (i.e., the macro portion).
+Unlike ``standard'' direct kinetic methods, micro-macro methods discretize only the non-equilibrium portion of the PDF on the full phase-space mesh, allowing velocity grids with smaller velocity extents and lower resolutions than in comparable direct kinetic methods.
+The benefit of the micro-macro methods over moment-closure methods is that one can accurately simulate flows at any Knudsen number, whether arbitrarily close to or far from thermodynamic equilibrium.